mickaeltemporao/itds/docs/modules/science.md

 - Identify existing and conventional datasets that could be used to measure AP in France?
     - Include scientific reference if it is an existing data set used in another paper.
 - Suggest other data less conventional datatypes to measure AP in France.
-- can you think of feasible primary data collection approaches? (less than 1 month of work)
+- Can you think of feasible primary data collection approaches? (less than 1 month of work)

-**:fontawesome-solid-house-laptop: Recommended Practice**
+**:fontawesome-solid-book: Recommended Practice**

 - [Iyengar, Shanto, Gaurav Sood, and Yphtach Lelkes.
 "Affect, not ideology: A social identity perspective on polarization." *Public opinion quarterly* 76, no. 3 (2012): 405-431.](https://academic.oup.com/poq/article-abstract/76/3/405/1894274)